 The Greek reveals a delightful subtlety.
 Paul is not pouring himself out.
 Rather, the Greek verb translated poured out, spendo, is in the passive voice.
 The Father is the one performing the action, Paul is the one receiving the action.
-Paul is being poured out by the Father.
+In other words, Paul did not pour himself out.
+Rather Paul was being poured out by the Father.

 Was Paul’s life wasted?
 Absolutely not.
 Paul’s life was invested.

 When Paul first met the Lord Jesus Christ, he made the greatest of all investments a person can make with their life.
 He was all in.
-He released control and began “pouring out” his life.
+He released control and the “pouring out” his life began.
 And Paul’s life was poured it out until the very end.

-Each child of God is empowered to make investments.
-With an eye on eternity, we are able to make wise investments.
+Each child of the King is empowered to make investments.
+With an eye on eternity, we can make wise investments.
 What is in your investment portfolio?
 Is it earning eternal dividends?

 2 Corinthians 3:5 Not that we are adequate in ourselves to consider anything as coming from ourselves, but our adequacy is from God,